 Parents may park their cars in the area in front of the Center for drop-off and pick-up.
 Since the parking space is limited, we ask that you limit the drop-off and pick-up time to 15 minutes.
-If you plan to stay in the Center longer than 15 minutes, please check with the Center staff for advice on parking on or around campus.
+If you plan to stay in the

+Center longer than 15 minutes, please check with the Center staff for advice on parking on or around campus.
 Parking permits are distributed to all families at the beginning of each year.
 Please remember to display your pass, which identifies you as having the right to short-term parking in the Center loading zone.

-The University Police enforce university parking regulations.
-Please observe the university traffic and parking regulations at all times to avoid traffic and parking tickets.
+The University Police enforce University parking regulations.
+Please always observe the University traffic and parking regulations to avoid traffic and parking tickets.